SE::DuckDuckGo - DuckDuckGo search engine scraper

-The DuckDuckGo search results scraper. allows you to obtain large databases of links ready for further use.
-You can use queries in the same way you enter them into the Dogpile search bar, including search operators (intitle, inurl, site etc.).
-More details on the official DuckDuckGo Search Syntax.
+The DuckDuckGo search results parser.
+Thanks to the DuckDuckGo parser, you can obtain large databases of links ready for further use.
+You can use queries in the same form as you enter them into the Dogpile search bar, including search operators (intitle, inurl, site, etc.).
+More details on the official DuckDuckGo Search Syntax page.

-A-Parser's features allow you to save the parsing settings for the DuckDuckGo scraper for future use (presets), ), set a scraping schedule, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, iteration of alphanumeric combinations and lists to obtain the maximum possible number of results.
+A-Parser functionality allows you to save DuckDuckGo parser settings for future use (presets), set parsing schedules, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, brute-forcing of alphanumeric combinations and lists to obtain the maximum possible number of results.

-Results can be saved in the form and structure you need, thanks to the built-in powerful templater Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit template engine, which allows applying additional logic to results and outputting data in various formats, including JSON, SQL, and CSV.

-- Links, anchors, and snippets from search results
+- Links, anchors, and snippets from the search results

 Capabilities

-- Scrapes the maximum number of results provided by Bing - 10 pages with 10 items per result set
+- Parses the maximum number of results provided by Bing - 10 pages of 10 elements in the search results

 - Total number of results - 100

-- Ability to scrape by selected location (Location option)
+- Ability to parse by selected location (Location option)

-- Ability to select the results language (Language option)
+- Ability to select the search results language (Language option)

 - Checking website indexing

-- Any other scenarios involving scraping DuckDuckGo in one way or another
+- Any other cases involving DuckDuckGo parsing in one form or another

 Queries